 The Dutch Tax Authorities will adjust the methods and intensity in which they perform their monitoring to the level of tax control of the taxpayer.
 As a result, audits performed by the Tax Authorities will shift from reactive (tax audits over past years) to proactive (providing ‘assurance’ upfront).
 Under horizontal monitoring, the company’s relationship with the Dutch Tax Authorities is based on mutual trust, understanding and transparency.

 The main benefit of Horizontal Monitoring is that relevant tax risks and positions can be dealt with when they occur.
 The company is required to act with a transparent attitude towards the Dutch Tax Authorities, and they will in return provide a quicker response with respect to tax issues that are brought to their attention by the company.
 This proactive assurance prevents unpleasant surprises afterwards.
 Apart from this, it helps with accurately determining the tax cash flow, deferred and current taxes, and ascertains that the company has as little uncertain tax positions as possible.
 This saves the company both time and costs.
 In 2020 the Tax Authorities introduced their reformulated Horizontal Monitoring.
 Top 100 taxpayers in the Netherlands have an individual approach and monitoring plan.
-Individual Horizontal Monitoring will be possible for companies who require an audit on their annual accounts (2 out of 3 criteria must be reached; > 250 employees, > 20 million euro assets and > 40 million euro revenue) and which have a tax self assessment including tax strategy, a tax risk analysis and a monitoring and testing plan in place.
+Individual Horizontal Monitoring will be possible for companies who require an audit on their annual accounts (2 out of 3 criteria must be reached; > 250 employees, > 20 million euro assets and > 40 million euro revenue) and which have a tax self-assessment including tax strategy, a tax risk analysis and a monitoring and testing plan in place.
 For small and medium enterprises, a general covenant is possible through their qualified service provider.
-PwC is one of the qualified service providers in The Netherlands.
+PwC is one of the qualified service providers in the Netherlands.

 Horizontal monitoring can be applied to all taxes including corporate income tax, value added tax, customs, wage tax and social security.
 PwC has developed a special tax management maturity model (T3M) to help companies determine their existing level of tax risk management and the path towards the intended maturity level of their tax risk management.
 T3M is inspired by the common standards on general and financial risk management, such as COSO, and in line with the latest report of the OECD on ‘Building better Tax Control Frameworks’.